 The fees vary for filing the forms associated with registering a business in Delaware.

-7. Obtain your Delaware Business License from the Delaware Division of Revenue.
+7. Obtain Your Delaware Business License

 All Delaware businesses must have a Delaware Business License from the Division of Revenue.
 The license must be renewed annually.
 Depending on the type of business, activities conducted, and location, companies may need other licenses and permits, as well.

-8. Obtain an EIN (Employer Identification Number) from the IRS.
+8. Obtain an Employer Identification Number

 By law, LLCs, LPs, and Corporations must keep their business and personal funds separate, so it’s critical to get bank and credit accounts specifically for the business.
-If they commingle personal and business expenses and financial transactions, entrepreneurs risk losing their personal liability protection because a court may decide they breached the line that separates the individual and the business entity (known as the “corporate veil”).
+If they commingle personal and business expenses and financial transactions, entrepreneurs risk losing their personal liability protection because a court may decide they breached the line that separates the individual and the business entity (known as the corporate veil).

 The state of Delaware imposes no state or local general sales tax or VAT taxes.
 And local real property taxes are low within jurisdictions within the state.